Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 println("finished with exit code: " + exit_code)

-The ‘DpdlEngine lite’ release can be requested as Free trial shareware (with some limitation/restrictions) at the following request form:
+The ‘DpdlEngine lite’ release can be requested as Trial Shareware (with some limitation/restrictions) at the following request form:

 The ‘DpdlEngine pro’ instead is available with custom licensing models only.